Tiggershine/Audiobook_Kidsapp/README.md

 ## My List

-- Provides a page where user can save a list of thieri favorite books.
+- Provides a page where user can save a list of their favorite books.
 - It displays the last played audiobook and provides a UI to continue playing.